Hybrid Fibre Coaxial (HFC) NBN: What you need to know

 How to set up HFC

 For homes without Foxtel, the coaxial cable screws into the coaxial wall outlet then screws into the back of the NBN connection box/modem.
-For homes with Foxtel, the coaxial cable screws into the coaxial wall outlet, then it screws into a coaxial port on one side of a splitter, which has two similar coaxial ports on the other side that each use a separate coaxial cable: one for Foxtel, the other for your NBN connection box/modem.
+For homes with Foxtel, the coaxial cable screws into the coaxial wall outlet, then it screws into a coaxial port on one side of a splitter, which has two similar coaxial ports on the other side that each uses a separate coaxial cable: one for Foxtel, the other for your NBN connection box/modem.

 Ensure the white coaxial cables are screwed-in securely to the coaxial wall outlet, modem and, where relevant, splitter (on both sides of the splitter).
 Power is then connected to the NBN connection box/modem.
 Switch it on and wait up to 10 minutes for the new connection to activate (keep an eye out for four solid green lights on the modem).

 Next, you’ll want to plug an Ethernet cable from the UNI-D1 port on the NBN connection box/modem, then into an Ethernet port on your wireless router.
-Your provider may include a wireless router with your internet plan, or you can buy or use a compatible one.
-If you hit any problems, speak to your provider.

 If everything works properly, we highly recommend running an internet speed test, ideally when no connected devices are downloading or uploading.
 Take note of the speed results and compare them to what’s advertised by your provider to ensure they’re comparable.
 If they’re not up to snuff, speak to your provider.

-HFC upgrade paths
+NBN HFC upgrade paths

 Other upgrade paths that NBN has looked into include G.Fast and XG-FAST for FTTN, FTTC and Fibre-to-the-Building/Basement (FTTB) technologies, as well as NGPON2 and XGS PON for FTTP.